 Sue Johnson Responsible for professional support and advice for all radiographers involved in clinical imaging.
 Lead for Breast Imaging 020 7740 7241 suej@sor.org Lynda Johnson Responsible for professional support and advice for all radiographers involved in clinical imaging 020 7740 7262 lyndaj@sor.org Tracy O'Regan Responsible for professional support and advice for all radiographers involved in clinical imaging 020 7740 7263 tracyo@sor.org Maria Murray Responsible for professional issues in Scotland.
 Lead Officer for Radiation Protection Matters in the UK.
 Responsible for NICE Accreditation for the SCoR.
 020 7740 7240 mariam@sor.org Spencer Goodman Professional officer responsible for professional, educational and health policy advice to radiographers and others specialising in radiotherapy, cancer care and workforce planning issues.
 020 7740 7257 spencerg@sor.org Nigel Thomson Specialising in Ultrasound.
-020 7740 7242 Nigelt@sor.org Gill Harrison Responsible for Ultrasound matters.
-020 7740 7259 gillh@sor.org Alexandra Lipton Responsible for MRI and cross-sectional imaging 020 7740 7230 alexl@sor.org Jacquie Vallis Responsible for education and the accreditation of education institutions and individuals 020 7740 7266 jacquiev@sor.org
+020 7740 7242 nigelt@sor.org Gill Harrison Responsible for Ultrasound matters 020 7740 7259 gillh@sor.org Alexandra Lipton Responsible for MRI and cross-sectional imaging 020 7740 7230 alexl@sor.org Louise Coleman Responsible for education and the accreditation of education institutions and individuals 020 7740 7220 louisec@sor.org Jacquie Vallis Responsible for education and the accreditation of education institutions and individuals 020 7740 7266 jacquiev@sor.org